Rio de Janeiro, 2016

 Antwerp, 1920

-Great Britain triumphed again in the final, winning over Belgium in an unpopular 3-2 victory.
+Great Britain triumphed again in the final, winning against Belgium in an unpopular 3-2 victory.
 Belgian spectators attacked the British/Irish combined team and they had to be removed from the arena by armed guards.
-Sweden was third and Team USA, which included two-time swimming gold medalist Duke Paoa Kahanamoku, was fourth.
+Sweden was third and Team USA, which included two-time swimming gold medalist Duke Kahanamoku, was fourth.

 Two Dutch women's teams played an exhibition water polo game, but the sport would not be included for women for another 80 years.